Why Organizations Should Take Cloud-Based Cryptocurrency-Mining Attacks Seriously

 At first glance, it’s easy to think of a cryptocurrency-mining attack as more a nuisance than a serious attack, compared to other forms of intrusion such as ransomware, since it involves resource consumption rather than theft or encryption of sensitive data.
 However, the actual cost of a mining attack can often be underestimated.

-Using a system we built to estimate the resource consumption and cost of a cloud-based cryptocurrency-mining attack, we found that it cost approximately US$20 per month to run a system at about 13% utilisation.
-This jumped over sixfold to US$130 per month when at 100% utilisation, which is what one would expect from a mining attack.
+Using a system we built to estimate the resource consumption and cost of a cloud-based cryptocurrency-mining attack, we found that it cost approximately US$20 per month to run a system at about 13% utilization.
+This jumped over sixfold to US$130 per month when at 100% utilization, which is what one would expect from a mining attack.
 Note that this is just for a single machine.
-Organisations, especially large ones, usually deploy multiple cloud instances, leading to a huge spike in resource consumption and expenses.
+Organizations, especially large ones, usually deploy multiple cloud instances, leading to a huge spike in resource consumption and expenses.

 But that’s just the tangible cost of a cryptocurrency-mining attack.
-There are also indirect consequences that an affected organisation might encounter, such as the disruption and slowdown of operations that could result in loss of revenue or even damage to the reputation of the organisation because of the inconveniences brought upon its customers.
+There are also indirect consequences that an affected organization might encounter, such as the disruption and slowdown of operations that could result in loss of revenue or even damage to the reputation of the organization because of the inconveniences brought upon its customers.

 The major players in the cloud-based cryptocurrency mining landscape are diverse in terms of their tools, techniques, and even the way they interact with the public.
 While some of these groups are more basic in their approach, others are constantly refining their ability to exploit vulnerabilities and other gaps in security to enter target systems.